RustyStriker/bevy_physimple/README.md

 ## What is currently working?

 - Square, Circle, Capsule and custom collision shapes
-- Sensors and Static bodies
+- Sensors, Static and normal kinematic bodies
 - Continuous collision
+- Rays

 ## What doesn't work/is currently buggy?